EYGenAIPOC/.github/profile/README.md

 ```

 3. Once all setup, push the latest version of the local repo to your Github account
-4. Navigate to the repository on Github and following these steps:
+4. Navigate to the repository on Github and follow these steps:

 `Settings > Danger Zone > Transfer ownership > Select one of my organizations > EYGenAIPOC`